Broccoliux/repo-roaster/journal.md

 soo this is it for today, will start working from tmro i dont have time to waste. i need to get to the SIN no mattter, what.

-i have chenged the clone process now it will only clone the depth 1 means only lates commits. but still for BIG repo like [text](https://github.com/different-ai/openwork) it is taking soo much time. soo byeeee. for today.
+i have chenged the clone process now it will only clone the depth 1 means only lates commits. but still for BIG repo like [text](https://github.com/different-ai/openwork) it is taking soo much time.

+idk how i am gonna do it ut i will definatly wont leave it like this, i will make it work in secs, or ms, but idk how, or if this is possible or not. soo byeeee. for today.